U.S. Supreme Court Justice Antonin Scalia told Villanova University on October 16, 2007:

 Wikipedia: Antonin Scalia

-Antonin Gregory Scalia (Listeni/skəˈlijə/; born March 11, 1936) is an Associate Justice of the Supreme Court of the United States.
-As the longest-serving justice currently on the Court, Scalia is the Senior Associate Justice.
-Appointed to the Court by President Ronald Reagan in 1986, Scalia has been described as the intellectual anchor for the originalist and textualist position in the Court’s conservative wing.
+Antonin Gregory Scalia (/skəˈliːə/; March 11, 1936 – February 12/13, 2016) was an Associate Justice of the Supreme Court of the United States from 1986 until his death in 2016.
+Appointed to the Court by President Ronald Reagan in 1986, Scalia was described as the intellectual anchor for the originalist and textualist position in the Court’s conservative wing.

 Philadelphia (PA) Inquirer